wmaxxing/TTP-Sanitizer/README.md

 ## Contact

-For questions or suggestions, contact the project maintainer.
+For questions or suggestions, contact the wmaxxing on github.